MohapatraShibu/MohapatraShibu/README.md

 <img src="https://user-images.githubusercontent.com/69073543/89121725-07178980-d4df-11ea-9fb5-597f3725e5c3.png" width="294" height="185">

-*Domain expertise in Artificial Intelligence, Data Science, DevOps and RPA with a strong background experience in developing and deploying results-driven complex models for various industries.
-Proficient in Machine Learning, Deep Learning, Natural Language Processing, MLOps, GIT, Automation Anywhere, API Testing and Oracle Fusion, with an ability to deliver high-quality solutions.
+*With domain expertise in Artificial Intelligence, Data Science, RPA, GenAI, and DevOps, I leverage my skills and experience to develop and deploy advanced models across diverse industries.
+My proficiency in Machine Learning, Deep Learning, Natural Language Processing, MLOps, GIT, Data Analytics, and LLM enables me to deliver high-quality solutions to each business's unique needs.
 I stand for quality and also strive for excellence and perfection which allows me to share the things I love and the places I discover.*
 <hr>

 ## Tools and Technical Skills 🧰